softcover/softcover_book/chapters/softcover_markdown.md

 |         Unix pipe
 ```

-\noindent Note that some of \LaTeX's special characters, such as $, are automatically escaped.
+\noindent Note that some of \LaTeX's special characters, such as $, are automatically escaped when using Markdown input.

 Finally, in kramdown snake_case_words appear with underscores (a feature it shares with GitHub-flavored Markdown).
 This is convenient because vanilla Markdown would interpret the underscores as emphasis, yielding "snake*case*\-words", which probably isn't what you intended.